This post may contain affiliate links. Please see my disclosure policy for details.

 Although the Jewish community here thrived in centuries past and in 1950 there were approximately 250 Cochin Jews residing Kochi.
 Today, there are only six Paradesi Jewish people that remain.
 You can read more about this here.

-If you are interested in exploring more of the Paradesi culture here, then you must head to the Paradesi Synagogue which is epicentre of their community.
+If you are interested in exploring more of the Paradesi culture here, then you must head to the Paradesi Synagogue which is epicenter of their community.

 Today, you can visit the Synagogue for just 5 rupees to learn about the arrival of the Jewish people in South India and admire the stunning architecture here.

-The Paradesi Synagogue opens to the public on from 10am – 12pm and then again at 3pm – 5pm.
+The Paradesi Synagogue opens to the public from 10 am – 12 pm and then again from 3 pm – 5 pm.
 It’s closed on Saturdays and Jewish holidays.

 8. Sip a coconut on Fort Kochi Beach